hucker/pathql/README.md

 #### Example Filters
 - `Size <= 1_000_000` — files up to 1MB
 - `Suffix({".png", ".jpg"})` — files with .png or .jpg extension
-- `Stem("^report_.*")` — files whose stem matches a regex
+- `Stem("report_*")` — files whose stem matches a glob pattern (e.g., starts with "report_")
 - `Type("file")` — regular files
 - `AgeMinutes < 10` — modified in the last 10 minutes

 ### Query
-A `Query` object recursively walks a directory and yields files matching the filter expression.
+A `Query` object recursively walks a directory and lazily yields files matching the filter expression, one at a time as they are found.
 Stat results are cached and passed to all filters for efficiency.

 ## Usage Examples